jqwik-team/jqwik/documentation/src/docs/include/using-arbitraries-directly.md

 ### Using Arbitraries Outside Jqwik Lifecycle

-All the methode mentioned in this chapter can be used outside a property, which also means outside jqwik's lifecycle control.
+All the methods mentioned in this chapter can be used outside a property, which also means outside jqwik's lifecycle control.
-Probably the most prominent reason to that is to experiment with arbitraries and value generation in a Java console or a main method.
+Probably the most prominent reason to do that is to experiment with arbitraries and value generation in a Java console or a main method.
 Another reason can be to use jqwik's data generation capabilities for testing data in Jupiter or Cucumber tests.